Alena Kovačková: Professional career

-2024: First steps
+2024: First professional matches

-In 2024 Kovačková played her first ITF main draw, reaching her first semifinal at her 3rd event in Sharm-El-Sheik, losing to Renáta Jamrichová.
-Alena reached another semifinal in her next event in Antalya.
+In 2024, Kovačková played her first ITF tournament main draw, reaching her first semifinal in Sharm El Sheik, losing to Slovak Renáta Jamrichová.
+In her next event, she reached another semifinal in Antalya, Türkiye.

-In July Kovačková was awarded wildcard to compete at her first WTA event, losing in the first round of qualification during 2024 Prague Open to former champion Mona Barthel in straight sets.
+In July, Kovačková had her first experience at a WTA Tour event.
+She received a wildcard into the qualifying draw of the Prague Open, but lost in the first round to former champion Mona Barthel, in straight sets.

-In August Kovačková reached her 3rd and 4th singles semifinal at back-to-back events in Slovenia, losing to Pia Lovrič both times.
-Kovačková won her first and second doubles titles at those events.
+In August, Kovačková reached her third and fourth singles semifinals at back-to-back events in Slovenia, losing to Pia Lovrič in both occasions.
+She won her first and second doubles titles at those events.

-2025: WTA main draw debut
+2025: WTA Tour main-draw debut

-In first months of 2025 Kovačková reached just one ITF quarterfial in singles but won another two titles, including her first title with younger sister Jana Kovačková and the biggest title of her career at 75k tournament in Česká Lípa with Ivana Šebestová.
+In early 2025, Kovačková reached just one quarterfinal in singles but won another two titles, including her first title with younger sister Jana and the biggest title of her career in Česká Lípa at the W75 Macha Lake Open, with Ivana Šebestová.

-In July Kovačková was awarded with wildcard to compete at WTA event at Prague Open again.
-This time she beat two former Top 100 players Arina Rodionova and Lucrezia Stefanini to make her WTA main draw debut at the age of 17.
+In July, Kovačková was again awarded a wildcard to qualify for the Prague Open.
+This time, she defeated two former top-100 players, Arina Rodionova and Lucrezia Stefanini, to make her WTA Tour main-draw debut at the age of 17.

+Personal life

+Kovačková's father, Petr Kovačka, was a tennis player.
+She has a younger sister, Jana, who is also a tennis player.